x4dr/Fen/endworld/descriptions/socialskills.md

 ## Style

-A character’s flair and charisma in action—how well they project their image, attract attention, or leave an impression.
+A character’s flair and charisma in action-how well they project their image, attract attention, or leave an impression.

 ## Intimidation